MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/stage-10-configure-the-query-in-a-content-search-web-part-on-a-catalog-item-page.md

 ### How to configure a query in a Content Search Web Part on a catalog item page
 <a name="BKMK_HowToConfigureAQueryInAContentSearchWebPartOnACatalogItemPage"> </a>

-1. In the Web Part, click the **Web Part Menu** --> **Edit Web Part**.
+1. In the Web Part, select the **Web Part** menu > **Edit Web Part**.

-2. In the Web Part tool pane, click **Change query**.
-This opens a dialog.
+2. In the Web Part tool pane, select **Change query**.
+This opens a dialog box.

-3. In the dialog, from the **Select a query** list, select your catalog result source.
-In our scenario, it's  *catalog - Products Results*  .
+3. In the dialog box, from the **Select a query** list, select your catalog result source.
+In our scenario, it's *catalog - Products Results*.

      ![Catalog Result Source](../media/OTCSP_CatalogResultSource.png)

-4. Click **Switch to Advanced Mode**.
+4. Select **Switch to Advanced Mode**.

      ![Switch Advanced Mode](../media/OTCSP_SwitchAdvancedMode.png)

 In Advanced Mode, in the **Query text** field, you'll see some text.
-This is the query text that represents our result source  *catalog - Products Results*  .
+This is the query text that represents our result source *catalog - Products Results*.
 (We saw the same query text in Stage 9, when we looked at [How to view details of the query configuration](stage-9-configure-the-query-in-a-content-search-web-part-on-a-category-page.md#BKMK_HowToViewDetailsOfTheQueryConfiguration).)

      ![Search Results From a Particular Site](../media/OTCSP_QueryTextResultSource.png)